core-infra-svcs/dashboard-api-go/client/docs/InlineObject46.md

 `func (o *InlineObject46) HasVisible() bool`

 HasVisible returns a boolean if a field has been set.

+### GetDhcpEnforcedDeauthentication

+`func (o *InlineObject46) GetDhcpEnforcedDeauthentication() NetworksNetworkIdApplianceSsidsNumberDhcpEnforcedDeauthentication`

+GetDhcpEnforcedDeauthentication returns the DhcpEnforcedDeauthentication field if non-nil, zero value otherwise.

+### GetDhcpEnforcedDeauthenticationOk

+`func (o *InlineObject46) GetDhcpEnforcedDeauthenticationOk() (*NetworksNetworkIdApplianceSsidsNumberDhcpEnforcedDeauthentication, bool)`

+GetDhcpEnforcedDeauthenticationOk returns a tuple with the DhcpEnforcedDeauthentication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDhcpEnforcedDeauthentication

+`func (o *InlineObject46) SetDhcpEnforcedDeauthentication(v NetworksNetworkIdApplianceSsidsNumberDhcpEnforcedDeauthentication)`

+SetDhcpEnforcedDeauthentication sets DhcpEnforcedDeauthentication field to given value.

+### HasDhcpEnforcedDeauthentication

+`func (o *InlineObject46) HasDhcpEnforcedDeauthentication() bool`

+HasDhcpEnforcedDeauthentication returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)